A

 Duo, the first modern book on epidemiology and the first since Hippocrates.

-It contains the first detailed description of whooping cough as a
+It contains the first detailed description of whooping cough

-distinct entity (384).
+as a distinct entity (396).

 1641

-Nicolaas Tulp; Nicholas Tulpius; Nicolaes Tulp; Claes
+Nicolaas Tulp; Nicholas Tulpius; Nicolaes Tulp; Claes Pieters; Nicolaus

-Pieters; Nicolaus Petrejus; Nicholaus Petrus (NL) wrote, Observationes Medicae, one of the best medical books of the period.
+Medicae, one of the best medical books of the period.
+It contained many

-It contained many pathological findings and records of post-mortem
+pathological findings and records of post-mortem examinations.
+It described and

-examinations.
-It described and pictured the ileocecal valve, still known as
+pictured the ileocecal valve, still known as Tulp’s valve, and discussed kidney

-Tulp’s valve, and discussed kidney stones, tapeworms, diphtheria, bronchial casts, pulsation of the spleen, and beri-beri
+sore throat), bronchial casts, pulsation of the spleen, and beri-beri

-(1570).
-Tulp described the first of the great apes (a chimpanzee)
+described the first of the great apes (a chimpanzee) brought alive to Europe in

-his painting The Anatomy Lesson of Dr.
+1641.
+Rembrandt van Rijn (NL) immortalized him in his painting The Anatomy Lesson of Dr. Tulp.

 Francois de Le Boë; Franciscus Sylvius (DE-NL) described a fissure

-on the lateral surface of the brain (901).
-Caspar Bartholin (DK) commemorated him by naming it the Sylvian fissure (80).
+Bartholin (DK) commemorated him by naming it the Sylvian fissure (82).

 Moritz Hoffmann (DE), in 1641, claimed to have described the ductus pancreaticus (duct of Wirsüng,

-Hoffmann’s duct), the main excretory duct of the pancreas in the turkey.
+pancreas in the turkey.
 This work was not published.

 Johann Georg Wirsüng (DE) discovered the pancreatic duct in man